InkBoi-Kun/InkdClient-3.8/README.md

-# FlameClient-3.8
+# Ink'd Client-3.8
+Not your average Eaglercraft Client. 🦑🚨
-Includes: Toggle Sprint, Hitbox, and more check it out for yourself.
+Check it out yourself. 🫠